ozanbayram/pyrics/README.md

 # Pyrics
-Warning : Before using the program, you must have GENİUS CLIENT ACCESSS TOKEN.
+Warning : Before using the program, you must have GENİUS CLIENT ACCESS TOKEN.
 If you dont have, you can create.